Sunday, 2 July 2006

 Nevertheless we were able to have a reviving hot wash before lunch.
 The last of the charcuterie from Vincelles was finally consumed, having been recooked several times in my pack.

 The afternoon passed restfully with a nap, a cold beer supplied by our English neighbours, and a swim in the river at a little gravelly beach much favoured by the locals.
 The water was cold and refreshing.

 An icecream cart and a man selling cherries came around at different times.

 At about 8 pm we set off in search of dinner, which on a Sunday night was not easy to find (our new English friends had never eaten out in the month they had been here, so were not much of a guide).

 The only place open was a rather pretentious establishment (for example no carafes of wine, only bottles), redeemed by a pleasant gravelled garden at the back, where we found a table.

 We ordered the simplest possible meal of pasta, pizza and salad and settled down to sip our wine and observe our fellow diners.
 One woman, pasty and intense-looking, spoke a strange Slavic tongue, which we eventually realised was American of some sort.

 The scowling waitress came back to say that neither of our choices was available.
 We chose again and this time we got one dish, the other being completely different from what we had ordered.

 With a look of hatred the waitress removed it and after a pause the actual chef came out beaming apologetically to deliver our second dish.
-There was surely blood on the floor of the kitchen.
+There was surely blood on the floor in the kitchen.